18 Years of Proven Performance

 Installing a vinyl fence on your property can increase your home’s privacy, safety, and curb appeal.
 When you’re choosing the best fence for your home, vinyl is the most worry-free option.
 A vinyl fence can add some space between your home and the noisy street or make sure your pet stays on your property.
-But, there are some important considerations to keep in mind as you prepare to install your fence.
+But, there are some important considerations to keep in mind as you prepare to install your vinyl fence.

 It’s essential to mark your property lines before you install your vinyl fence.
 By marking your property boundaries, you’ll avoid disputes with your neighbor and encroachments.
 An encroachment means that you are intruding on your neighbor’s land.
-If you decide to sell your home, you must must disclose any encroachments to potential buyers.
+If you decide to sell your home, you must disclose any encroachments to potential buyers.
 This may make potential homebuyers nervous about purchasing your home.

 To find your property boundaries, look at the boundaries in your registered property survey.
 If you don’t have a copy, check with your local property records or engineering department.
 If the survey on record is outdated, you can hire a surveyor to develop an updated property survey.